 The assumed additional costs are to be interpreted as the absolute upper bound.
-For instance, according to the recently conducted Impact Assessment Study On Downstream Flexibility, Price Flexibility, Demand Response & Smart Metering (: https://ec.europa.eu/energy/sites/ener/files/documents/demand_response_ia_study_final_report 12-08-2016.pdf), the additional costs in range between 1,70 € and 3,30 € for each of the appliances shall be expected.
-According to another pilot study demonstrated by CECED, for some products there might be no additional costs, as they already satisfy the interoperability requirements to act in an energy smart way.
-Nevertheless, some adaptations in line with the herein presented requirements may be required, and hence zero additional costs are considered to be unrealistic.
-A third source, building upon the findings of the Xylon study15, reports the expected costs (assuming economies of scale) to be around 4,40 € per appliance.
+For instance, according to the recently conducted Impact Assessment Study On Downstream Flexibility, Price & Flexibility, Demand Response Smart Metering (https://ec.europa.eu/energy/sites/ener/files/documents/demand response ia study final repor t 12-08-2016.pdf), the additional costs in range between 1,70 € and 3,30 € for each of the appliances shall be expected.
+A another source, building upon the findings of the Xylon study, reports the expected costs (assuming economies of scale) to be around $4,40 \in$ per appliance.
 The costs reported in these three sources deal only with the technological additional costs, whereas there might be some other costs (such adaptation of technical documentation) which additionally have to be accounted for.
 Therefore, the costs as reported above (5-10€ for a networked appliance and 10-20€ for a non-networked appliance) will be taken as a reference, and shall be interpreted as the upper bound.